vishalvibes/wis/README.md

 They too would contain a list of endpoints instructing further actions that the agent could perform after it has the return data in this response.

-It's a `tree like structure`, similar to how users navigate through UI interfaces.
+It's a `tree-like structure`, similar to how users navigate through UI interfaces.

 ```javascript
 {